William-Ao/Wifi-RSSI-Windows/README.md

 The algorithm used in this module is based off of 'Indoor Positioning Techniques using RSSI from Wireless Devices' by Asif Ahmed Sohan et al. https://ieeexplore.ieee.org/document/9038591

 I'm building this library just to fulfill the needs of Windows users who may want to play around with RSSI localization but don't have a suitable Linux device to do so.
 I discovered during a Hackathon that the VM I was running didn't allow for scanning of networks on the virtual network card, so my team was stuck with a very hacked together solution that just pulled cached RSSI values.
-While this implementation isn't very elegant due to operating system limitations, I hope this library will be helpful for someone.
+While this implementation isn't very elegant due to operating system limitations, I hope this library will be helpful for someone playing around with Wifi based localization.

 ## Getting Started